 • XFS Optimizer [download] — I wrote this tool primarily to be called via cron on systems which utilize XFS, the popular, high-performance 64-bit journaling file system by SGI.
 It checks to make sure underlying mdadm RAID devices are healthy before reordering the filesystem for optimal fragmentation.

 • RamNode Primer [download] — The RamNode Primer was initially written when RamNode's only available Debian image for OpenVZ was quite sloppy out-of-the-box.
 The situation has improved somewhat since then, but the script still has a lot of practical value.
-It will do the following when run on a newly-provisioned RamNode OpenVZ host: purge lots of default cruft, add some new mirrors, update system packages, install some common and useful tools, harden the system, and setup a non-root admin user.
+It will do the following when run on a newly-provisioned RamNode OpenVZ host: purge lots of default cruft, add some new mirrors, update system packages, install some common and useful tools, harden the system, setup a non-root admin user, and more.
 After which, the system can be used as a light, secure and up-to-date platform for whatever purposes you intend.

 • Red Hat RNGD Init [download] — Years ago, I noticed that there was no init script for RNGD on Red Hat or CentOS.
 There was a bug report with a proposed script, but it was never accepted, and further, contained several pretty fundamental bugs.
 I did some cursory fixes, so it'd at least run, and put it up on my wiki for others in the same situation.
 It's been downloaded thousands of times over the years, so I'm guessing this is still a problem for Red Hat users out there.
 For that reason, I've preserved it here for you ‐ warts and all.